Frank Herbert’s Dune has long been thought to be an “unfilmable” book – and its long history of cinematic adaptations has tended to bear that out.

 Then there are the twin Sci-Fi Channel (now Syfy) miniseries from the 2000s, courtesy of writer/director John Harrison; adapting the first three books into 12 hours of television, they certainly do more to flesh out the world of Arrakis and the path of the Imperium than Lynch could do with millions of dollars and two hours.
 But it suffered from its budget and, again, the difficult nature of adapting such dense material.

-Denis Villeneuve’s version, coming to theaters and HBO Max this weekend, is the latest attempt to adapt Herbert’s vision to the screen, and it’s certainly one of the most sprawling, modernist approaches to the material you could imagine.
-But for all its spectacle and star power, it’s got its own problems finding a human element in all of Villeneuve’s arched-brown minimalism.
+Denis Villeneuve’s version, Dune: Part One (2021), is the latest attempt to adapt Herbert’s vision to the screen, and it’s certainly one of the most sprawling, modernist approaches to the material you could imagine.
+But for all its spectacle and star power, it's got its own problems finding a human element in all of Villeneuve’s arched-brown minimalism.

 People often cite the convoluted, spice fog-thick worldbuilding of Herbert’s universe as a central reason Dune adaptations fail.
-(Heck, the 1984 theatrical release featured a glossary handed out to patrons who wouldn’t know their CHOAMs from their carryalls.)
-But my (perhaps spicy) take is that that Dune’s difficulties in heading to the screen, whether big or small, lies in the book’s characters — specifically, its protagonist, Paul Atreides.
+(Heck, the 1984 theatrical release featured a glossary handed out to patrons who wouldn't know their CHOAMs from their carryalls).
+But my (perhaps spicy) take is that Dune's difficulties in heading to the screen, whether big or small, lies in the book’s characters – specifically, its protagonist, Paul Atriedes.

 Between the huge emphasis on lore, and the relative blankness of Paul as a character, it’s hard to make the part stand out on-screen amongst the sprawling scope and larger-than-life characters (in the Baron’s case, literally) that surround him.
 But paired with each attempt’s particular circumstances, and the visions of their respective directors and actors, each Paul we’ve seen on screen has had their share of ups and downs in the role.